 Before we get to those tips, here’s a brief explanation of how temperature and the body’s cooling system work while we sleep.

 How Temperature Affects Sleep

 As it gets darker outside, the body is cued to make melatonin.
-Melatonin is definitely our friend when we are trying to get to sleep – it causes our core body temperature to start to lower and helps us get slightly drowsy.
-As we go to sleep, the core temperature continues to go down until it is about 2 degrees lower than it normally is during the day.
-It stays at this level through most of the night.
-Your temperature will gradually elevate when morning comes so that we can awaken more easily.
+Melatonin is our friend when trying to get to sleep – it causes our core body temperature to start to lower and helps us get slightly drowsy.
+As we go to sleep, the core temperature continues to go down until it is about 2 degrees lower than it usually is during the day, and it stays at this level through most of the night.
+Your temperature will gradually elevate when morning comes so you can awaken more easily.

-However, external temperatures can disrupt this natural process if it is too warm.
-This prevents that natural dip in your core temperature.
-Therefore, if your room is too warm when you are sleeping, this can disrupt your sleep cycles, making you not quite as refreshed the next morning.
-65 degrees Fahrenheit is considered by many to be ideal for sleeping, but any range between 60-67 will work.
+However, external temperatures can disrupt this natural process if it is too hot, and warm temperatures prevent that natural dip in your core temperature.
+Therefore, if your room is too warm when you sleep, this can disrupt your sleep cycles, making you not quite as refreshed the following day.
+Sixty-five degrees Fahrenheit is considered by many to be ideal for sleeping, but any range between 60-67 will work.

-If your room is too warm when you are sleeping, this can disrupt your sleep cycles, making you not quite as refreshed the next morning.
+If your room is too warm when you sleep, this can disrupt your sleep cycles, making you not quite as refreshed the following day.

 How to Sleep Cool on Hot Nights